Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What's the typical size and location for $500k in Panay Island in 2026?

-As of early 2026, a $500,000 budget (around 29.5 million pesos) in Panay Island typically buys you a large two to three-bedroom condo of 80 to 120 square meters (860 to 1,290 square feet) in Iloilo City's most prime Mandurriao locations, or a premium resort-style unit in Boracay's Newcoast or Yapak areas.
+As of early 2026, a $500k budget (around ₱29.5 million) in Panay Island typically buys a large two- or three-bedroom condo of 80 to 120 square meters (roughly 860 to 1,290 square feet) in Iloilo City's most premium Mandurriao locations, or a high-end one- to two-bedroom resort unit in Boracay's Yapak and Newcoast area.

 Finally, please note that we cover all the housing price data in Panay Island here.